 England-based wedding photographer Marianne Taylor creates photos that overflow with genuine emotion and are altogether dreamy.
 She has a knack for bringing out incredible beauty in her subjects and she creates soft and utterly entrancing photos that cut straight to the heart of the moment.
-We're honored to have Marianne on our World's Best Photographers Hotlist and to showcase her gorgeous work today.
+We’re honored to share our interview with Marianne Taylor and to showcase her gorgeous work today.

 Junebug: What do you find most exciting about shooting weddings in London, England?